There’s a lot of confusion out there about what you can eat when you have type 2 diabetes. And eggs happen to be one of those foods.

 Let’s look a little closer at this misconception about eggs…

 Cholesterol Intake Does Not Equal Higher Blood Cholesterol

 Yes, eggs do contain cholesterol but cholesterol in foods does not automatically equate to more cholesterol in your body.

 You see, your liver produces most of your body’s cholesterol internally.
-And in fact, by nature of the way your metabolism functions, things like sugar, which is part fructose, promotes more cholesterol production that an egg.
+And by nature of the way your metabolism functions, things like sugar, which is part fructose, promotes more cholesterol production that an egg.
 Carbohydrate foods also promote greater production of cholesterol.

-You’ll also be surprised to learn that the American Dietary Guidelines Committee had to finally admit they made one of the BIGGEST nutrition/health blunders in history – they had to remove the concern about cholesterol from the dietary guidelines!
+You’ll also be surprised to learn that a few years ago, the American Dietary Guidelines Committee had to finally admit they made one of the BIGGEST nutritional health blunders in history – they had to remove the concern about cholesterol from the dietary guidelines!